Buy Guide (Switches)

 Switches have a number of internal parts that rub against each other with every press.
 The stem moves against the top housing, sliders and stem holder in the bottom housing, the spring, and the metal contact leaf.
 Each of these points of contact generate friction and can be quite noticeable depending on the material and quality of the switch itself.
 Lube reduces that contact friction and transforms the switch into a more ideal press without distractions.

 Lube affects the sound in two ways—by dampening the internal contact points of switch and softening the surfaces that the sound bounces off inside.
 The result, which depends on the amount and type of lube applied, is a sound that is deeper, more muted, and/or "thockier."
 It can also reduce the metallic ping of springs as well when applied there.

 Switches straight from the factory are often pre-lubed to some degree and is usually little more than a small glob on each slider.
 Going in with a brush to evenly lube the internals of a switch will result in a much more consistent key press across the keyboard.

 Why Do We Mod Your Stablizers?

 Modding your stabilizers will reduce the rattling, mushiness, and scratchiness of your current stabilizers, which will lead to an big improvement in sound quality and feel of your keyboard.
 On a side note, it can be super difficult describing the changes in words, so I’ll have to rely on some bad-sounding adjectives to get the point across.
-But in general, modding stabilizers = GOOD.

 Upgrading your stabilizers is almost as good of an improvement to your keyboard as lubing your switches.
 Most keyboards typically slack when it comes to the stabilizer department, I don’t know why, but most manufacturers just don’t put enough love into making sure their stabilizers are stable, smooth, and sexy.
 Probably because they are the most exciting component, even though they make a huge impact on the typing experience.